Attack on Titan: Sales

 The manga's publisher, Kodansha, credits Attack on Titan for the company's first revenue increase in eighteen years.
 The Attack on Titan anime adaptation is noted to have helped in boosting the manga series' sales while Mainichi Shimbun called it a "once-in-a-decade hit".
 In April 2014, Oricon reported that 30 million volumes of the series have been sold.
 By November 2014, the manga had 45 million copies in print.
 By November 2018, the manga had over 86 million copies in circulation worldwide.
 By December 2019, the number had increased to 100 million.
 By September 2022, the manga had over 110 million copies in circulation.
+By September 2023, it had over 120 million copies in circulation.
+By November 2023, it had over 140 million copies in circulation.
+Based on a December 16, 2023 survey conducted by Nikkei Entertainment, the fanbase of Attack on Titan within Japan has an average age of 33 years, and a male-to-female ratio that skews 40:60.

 The series' twelfth collected volume was given a first printing of 2.2 million copies, making Attack on Titan one of only three manga series ever to get an initial print surpassing 2 million, the others being One Piece and Demon Slayer: Kimetsu no Yaiba.
 Volume 13 has the highest initial first print of the series so far, with 2,750,000 copies.
 It is also the first print run record for its publisher, Kodansha.
 Attack on Titan was the second highest selling manga series of 2013, with 15,933,801 copies sold in a single year.
-In the first half of 2014 it topped the chart, ending One Piece's five-year reign as the highest selling series in that period, with Isayama surprised about it and thanking the readers.
+In the first half of 2014, it topped the chart, ending One Piece's five-year reign as the highest selling series in that period, with Isayama expressing surprise thanking his readers.
 By the end of the year, it was the second best selling manga with 11,728,368 copies sold.
 In 2015, the series sold 8.7 million copies ranking third for the year, and 6.5 million copies in 2016 for the fourth rank.
 It was also the second best-selling manga of 2017, with 6.6 million copies sold.
 It was the fourth best-selling manga series in the first half of 2021 with over 4 million copies sold, while its thirty-third volume was the 22nd best-selling manga volume.
 It was the fourth best-selling manga in 2021, with over 7.3 million copies sold, while its thirty-third volume was the 26th best-selling manga volume.